vfarah-if/GitPlayground/README.md

 # Welcome to your first indaba
 So you may be asking what is an indaba?
 As a native South African, I have often used this term out of context, but appropriatly, at least in this context.
 Officially an indaba is an important meeting or conference held by the Zulu or Xhosa people.
 However we South African's overload this by saying "that is your Indaba my brew", meaning good luck and you should solve this what ever desperate way you can because you are probably in the kak.

 So what does this have to do with the Git Playground?
-This is a series of real-world Katas, or soon to become, and for you that is about chosing how you solve you indaba.
+This is a series of real-world Katas, or soon to become, and for you that is about chosing how you solve your indaba.
 An indaba is really a marathon Kata exercising a lot of real world issues.
 Essentially the gist of it is below and if you are interested in how it is solved by me, look at my indaba src within the repository.
 Good luck my brew or sister!

 # Transport For London Indaba